 NASA announces a call for proposals to use its share of observing time at the W. M. Keck Observatory.
-This call for semester 2013B (August 1, 2013 — January 31, 2014) will allocate 40 nights of observing, with planned allocations for non-Key Science Propsals of 14 nights on Keck 1 and 26 nights on Keck 2, distributed evenly across dark, grey, and bright time.
-Proposals are due on Thursday, March 14, 2013 at 4pm PDT and should be submitted via the online submission page.
+This call for semester 2014B (August 1, 2014 — January 31, 2015) will allocate 38 nights of observing, with planned allocations of 17 nights on Keck 1 and 21 nights on Keck 2, distributed evenly across dark, grey, and bright time.
+Proposals were due on Thursday, March 20, 2014 at 4pm PDT and should be submitted via the online submission page.

 NASA intends the use of its time allocation on the Keck telescopes to be highly strategic in support of on-going missions and/or high priority, long-term science goals.
 The NASA Keck time is not generally intended to be a substitute for the ground based support for individual projects now provided through the National Optical Astronomical Observatory (NOAO) which offers time on NOAO's 4 m telescopes as well as the Gemini 8 m telescopes.
 This joint NASA-NOAO time is allocated through processes associated with each NASA mission's proposal cycle (e.g. HST, Spitzer, Chandra, GLAST).

-The scientific areas in which proposals are being solicited are:
+The scientific areas in which proposals are solicited are:

 NASA's long term research goals are described in the NASA Strategic Plan.